Q. Can I take courses from different areas?

 Q How long do I have to complete my certificate?
 Can I take time off without penalty?

 A. Completion of the required 16 units and outcomes assessment must occur within three years.
 Post-Master's students may take one semester leave without penalty (summer is not included).
 Students not enrolled for two consecutive semesters, i.e. fall and spring or spring and fall semesters, will be dropped from the program and must re-apply.
 Summer semester enrollment does not count toward the consecutive enrollment rule.
+The outcomes assessment project must be completed by the end of the final semester (the semester when the student is taking their final class for the certificate).

 For more information, please contact Dr. Linda Main, SJSU iSchool associate director.